skgbafa/eternal-interview/README.md

 # Eternal Demo Server

 ## Overview
-This is a server setup to showcase my ability and considerations when working on a beackend server!
+This is a server setup to showcase my ability and considerations when working on a backend server!
+It's implemented with typescript and graphql, with a mongo backend (MongoDB Atlas).
+Hosted on Heroku.
 It's pretty minimal, but should do the following:

-- Registration
+- [x] Registration
-- Authentication
+- [x] Authentication
-- Fetch/Update User Account Data
+- [x] Fetch User Account Data
-- Add/remove followers to a user
+- [ ] Update User Account Data

-I plan to implement this using typescript and graphql, with a mongo backend.
-Will probs host this on heroku for demo purposes.
+- [ ] Add followers to a user

-This is just a plan, for now...
+- [ ] Remove followers to a user

 ## Deployment